 English scientist John Newlands arranged the 56 known elements in increasing order of atomic mass in the year 1866.
 He observed a trend wherein every eighth element exhibited properties similar to the first.
 This similarity in the properties of every eighth element can be illustrated as follows.

 Newland’s Law of Octaves states that when the elements are arranged in increasing order of atomic mass, the periodicity in properties of two elements which have an interval of seven elements in between them would be similar.

 Limitations of Newland’s octaves are:

-- It was only up till calcium that the classification of elements is done via Newland’s Octaves.
+- It was only up to calcium that the classification of elements was done via Newland’s Octaves.

 - The discovery of noble gases added to the limitations of this method since they couldn’t be included in this arrangement without disturbing it completely.